 How do you form a lasting partnership between people with disabilities and corporations?

 Caroline Casey: In order to attract and retain talented employees, accessibility and inclusivity must extend beyond the recruitment process.
-People with disabilities need to feel included in the culture and need to feel comfortable with their working environment and office design needs to take this into account.
+People with disabilities need to feel included in the culture and need to feel comfortable with their working environment, and office design needs to take this into account.
 For a business to reach its true potential it needs to ensure inclusion is represented across the whole supply chain.
-In 2019, the UK’s Click-Away Pound survey found that business lost £17.1 billion due to customers abandoning a retail website because of lack of accessibility.
+In 2019, the UK’s Click-Away Pound survey found that businesses lost £17.1 billion due to customers abandoning a retail website because of a lack of accessibility.